 Online, you’ll find names, dates, and places—but who were the monks who witnessed and recorded these events?
 Why are the faces missing?
 And how did these panels end up in Graça?
 Even more curious, how did a full-size replica find its way to a winery in Georgia, apparently unnoticed?
 In an age when even the smallest event goes viral, why all the secrecy?

-A guest recently asked for my thoughts on the Museu Nacional do Azulejo.
-Honestly, we rarely recommend it to first-time visitors—there’s simply so much else to see in Lisbon.
-If you’re passionate about tile traditions and techniques, it’s worth a visit, especially for the chapel.
+A guest recently asked for my thoughts on the Museu Nacional do Azulejo, Lisbon’s famous National Tile Museum.
+Honestly, we rarely recommend it to first‑time visitors; there’s simply so much else to see, do and eat in Lisbon, especially around Graça.
+If you’re passionate about azulejo history, techniques and classic church interiors, it’s worth a visit—especially for the chapel and some of its spectacular 17th and 18th‑century panels.

-But, as I admitted to our guest, many find it a bit dull.
-Instead, I pointed out the incredible tiled walls scattered throughout Lisbon, especially the vibrant new street art tiles by artists like Jorge Romão, AdFuel, and the legendary Mr. A—all within a short walk of Tings Lisbon.
+But, as I admitted to our guest, many people find it a bit dry compared with discovering tiles in the wild.
+Instead, I often point out the incredible walls of tiles scattered across Lisbon and the new street‑art‑inspired azulejos by artists like Jorge Romão, AdFuel and the legendary Mr. A—all within a short walk of Tings Lisbon in Graça.

-If you’re a true tile lover, come and see these extraordinary azulejos for yourself.
-They’re one of Lisbon’s best-kept secrets—just around the corner from us at Tings Lisbon.
+Yet nothing, for me, compares to the Martyrdom of Queen Ketevan panels in the Convento da Graça.
+They’re no longer locked away, but they still aren’t celebrated as they deserve to be, and unless you know the story, you’ll probably walk right past them.
+If you’re a true tile lover, come and see these extraordinary azulejos for yourself—they’re one of Lisbon’s best‑kept secrets, just around the corner from us at Tings Lisbon.

 Thomas